-Want to grow your SaaS traffic in 2025?
+Want to grow your SaaS traffic in 2026?
 I’m sharing the exact SEO strategies I’ve learned and used over 10+ years of helping SaaS businesses grow.Hi!
-My name is Irina, and I am a SaaS marketer and SEO expert with over a decade of experience ranking SaaS businesses on Google.
+My name is Irina, and I am a SaaS marketer and SEO and GEO expert with over a decade of experience ranking SaaS businesses on Google and now LLMs.

 A while back, we launched a brand-new website with a client.
 And in just a few weeks, it outranked major competitors for the main business keyword on Google's first page.